 Virginia Assault Lawyer

-Virginia has merged two criminal common law offenses into one -- assault and battery are charged as the same offense, rather than being separate charges.
+Virginia has merged two criminal common law offenses into one — assault and battery are charged as the same offense, rather than being separate charges.
 In order to be convicted of assault, a prosecutor must prove that you not only intended to harm a person but also took actions to do so.
-A threat to harm someone without acting upon such threat in a threatening manner, may not necessarily amount to a violation of misdemeanor assault/assault & battery under §18.2-57.
-In other states, assault is defined as the "threat of physical harm" against another while battery is physically touching or striking another person.
+A Virginia assault attorney can explain the exact kinds of actions that qualify as assault in Virginia.
+But generally, a threat to harm someone without acting upon such threat in a threatening manner may not necessarily amount to a violation of misdemeanor assault or assault & battery under § 18.2-57.
+In some other states, assault is defined as the "threat of physical harm" against another while battery is physically touching or striking another person.
 Battery alone can result in assault and battery charges.

-Although recklessness can indeed be used by a prosecutor to prove intent to harm, domestic violence attorneys will work to prove that the action was purely accidental.
+Although recklessness can indeed be used by a prosecutor to prove intent to harm, assault attorneys will work to prove that the action was purely accidental.
 Accidents that harm another person but without proof of recklessness by the accused cannot be grounds for criminal charges in this area.

 Evidence in Virginia Assault Charges

 Assault cases are very seldom simple, and your lawyer may establish that the client was acting in self-defense during the alleged commission of assault and battery.
 This is a common defense in charges filed as a result of a fight between two people.
 Police often charge a person with assault and battery if they are not the first party involved in the alleged crime to report it to legal authorities.